trynova/nova/README.md

 The core of our team is on our [Discord server](https://discord.gg/RTrgJzXKUM).

+## Heap structure

+If you find yourself interested in what on earth is going on in the Heap, take a look at [the Heap README.md](./nova_vm/src/heap/README.md).
+It gives a more thorough walkthrough of the Heap structure and what the idea there is.

 ## List of active development ideas

 This list serves as a "this is where you were" for returning developers as well